cbcrg/nf-phdcourse21/README.md

 #### Bonus!

-Send a notification email when the workflow execution complete using the `-N <email address>` command line option.
+Send a notification email when the workflow execution completes using the `-N <email address>` command line option.
 Note: this requires the configuration of a SMTP server in nextflow config file.
 See [mail documentation](https://www.nextflow.io/docs/latest/mail.html#mail-configuration) for details.